DaoCloud/DaoCloud-docs/docs/en/docs/amamba/offline-upgrade.md

 # Offline upgrade

 Workbench supports offline upgrade.
-This guide will walk you through the Workbench upgrade process.
+This guide will walk you through Workbench upgrade process.

 <!--!!! note

-    Fetch the latest image of app workbench.
+    Fetch the latest image of Workbench.
 -->

 ## Load image from installation package